 Seagulls Die in the Harbour [Meeuwen sterven in de haven] was the first Belgian film to be included in the official competition of the Cannes film festival.

-This pessimistic urban drama, with a musical score by Jack Sels and Max Damasse, charts in strongly expressionistically lit black-and-white images the wanderings of a tormented man (played by Julien Schoenaerts) through the cosmopolitan port city of Antwerp.
-The only people to show him understanding are an orphan and two disillusioned women.
-Indebted to the poetic realism of pre-war French cinema, this combination of sultry drama and thriller emanates its own expressive strength.
-The intelligent use of symbols is shown in the images of desolate industrial sites, abandoned docks, grimy poor quarters and impersonally large modern buildings.
+This pessimistic urban drama, accompanied by a musical score by Jack Sels and Max Damasse, unfolds in stark, expressionistically lit black-and-white images.
+It follows the wanderings of a tormented man (Julien Schoenaerts) through the cosmopolitan port city of Antwerp.
+The only people who offer him solace are an orphan and two disillusioned women.
+Influenced by the poetic realism of pre-war French cinema, this sultry blend of drama and thriller exudes a unique expressive power.
+The film’s intelligent use of symbolism is evident in its portrayal of desolate industrial sites, abandoned docks, grimy poor neighbourhoods, and imposing modern buildings.